-If you are reading this post, chances are that you are interested in the CELTA course.
-If you are anything like me, you have probably spent an unholy number of hours scouring the net for even a nugget of information just to decide if this path is right for you.
+If you are reading this post, the chances are that you are interested in the CELTA course.
+However, if you are anything like me, you have probably spent an unholy number of hours scouring the net for even a nugget of information to decide if this path is right for you.
 Well, I invite you to keep reading about my CELTA experience and my detailed review!

-In other words, you have read posts, you have discovered recommended reading lists (and already found the books and took a glance at the contents), you have even downloaded some assignments that are uploaded on the internet by successful candidates of the course!
+In other words, you have read posts, discovered recommended reading lists (and already found the books and took a glance at the contents), and even downloaded some assignments uploaded on the internet by successful candidates of the course!
 At this point, you are probably:

 - Someone who is still trying to decide if you want to invest money and time, or